-During a May 26, 2015 meeting of the Mayor's Blue Ribbon Panel the discussion returned again to the likelihood that elevating roads on west Palm Island would cause new flooding to adjacent homes.
-The minutes related as follows: "Chair Robins said that there are 20 homes on Palm and Hibiscus Islands that are below the proposed new street elevation.
+During a May 26, 2015 meeting of the Mayor's Committee the discussion returned to the likelihood that elevating roads on west Palm Island would cause new flooding to adjacent homes.
+The minutes said: "Chair Robins said that there are 20 homes on Palm and Hibiscus Islands that are below the proposed new street elevation.
 If the streets are rebuilt at the current elevation the homes will end up below water and will also in time have to deal with ground water intrusion."